osmcode/pyosmium/docs/user_manual/01-First-Steps.md

 different keys and value in actual use.

 Tags are common to all OSM objects.
-After that there are three kinds of objects in OSM: nodes, ways and relations.
+After that there are three kinds of object types in OSM: nodes, ways and relations.

 ### Nodes